 Now with the global pandemic and remote work becoming even more commonplace, this is an ideal time to find full-time remote job opportunities no matter your field or expertise (even non-freelance jobs with benefits).

 I particularly love Idealist.org because they are a job network for socially and eco-conscious people and organizations.
-You can just search for “remote” jobs.
+You can just search for “remote” jobs using their filters.

-*One quick note on freelance work (that I wish someone told me early on): make sure your rates are taking into consideration the fact that you will have to pay self-employment tax which is 15.3%.
+*One quick note on freelance work (that I wish someone told me early on): make sure your rates are taking into consideration the fact that you will have to pay self-employment tax which is 15.3% of your income.
 You can learn more at the IRS website, here.

-My cousin wrote a great guest post about how she earned a remote income through VIPKID, which allowed her and her husband to travel full-time for almost 2 years.
+My cousin wrote a great guest post about how she earned a remote income through teaching English online with VIPKID, which allowed her and her husband to travel full-time for almost 2 years.

 Advice For Earning A Remote Income & Growing an Online Business